 - Citrus (did someone say lemon iced tea?)

 - Dark chocolate

 Best of all: water!
 People often feel sleepy after a meal due to dehydration.
-UBC has an abundant supply of water fountains in every building.
-Remember to bring your own water bottle to refill on campus, to prevent unnecessary waste.
+Keep a cup or bottle of water at your desk and take some sips every hour.
+For those on campus: UBC has an abundant supply of water fountains in every building.
+Remember to bring your own water bottle to prevent unnecessary waste.

 There are countless benefits to this magical thing called H2O.
 Drinking it can boost your energy, help you manage feelings of stress, cleanse your body of toxins, and best of all, build muscle tone.
 (Who doesn’t want toned arms?)